NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 ```

 The PTR RRset MUST consist of a single PTR record.
-A catalog zone consumer MUST not process and ignore PTR RRsets with more than a single record.
+A catalog zone consumer MUST ignore PTR RRsets with more than a single record.

 When a catalog zone consumer of catalog zone `$OLDCATZ` receives an update which adds or changes a `coo` property for a member zone in `$OLDCATZ` signalling a new owner `$NEWCATZ`, it does *not* migrate the member zone immediately.
-This is because the catalog zone consumer may not have the `<unique-N>` identifier associated with the member zone in `$NEWCATZ` and because name servers do not index Resource Records by RDATA, it does not know wether or not the member zone is configured in `$NEWCATZ` at all.
+This is because the catalog zone consumer may not have the `<unique-N>` identifier associated with the member zone in `$NEWCATZ` and because name servers do not index Resource Records by RDATA, it may not know wether or not the member zone is configured in `$NEWCATZ` at all.
-It has to wait for an update of `$NEWCATZ` adding or changing that member zone.
+It may have to wait for an update of `$NEWCATZ` adding or changing that member zone.

 When a catalog zone consumer of catalog zone `$NEWCATZ` receives an update of `$NEWCATZ` which adds or changes a member zone, *and* that consumer had the member zone associated with `$OLDCATZ`, *and* there is an `coo` property of the member zone in `$OLDCATZ` pointing to `$NEWCATS`, *only then* it will reconfigure the member zone with the for `$NEWCATZ` preconfigured settings.
 All associated state for the zone (such as the zone data, or DNSSEC keys) is in such case reset, unless the `epoch` property (see (#epochproperty)) is supported by the catalog zone consumer and the member zone in both `$OLDCATZ` and `$NEWCATZ` have an `epoch` property with the same value.